 Then I’d order room service.
 The fattest, most delicious and hard-to-make food.
 I will have several kinds of foods actually, and I will savour each bite, each flavour down to the last crumb (yes, this hotel has really good bread in my fantasy).
 Best of all, I won’t have to do the dishes or clean up—I would simply put the tray by the front door once I’m done.

 I will call for a massage.
-Not the dirty kind—a real full body massage performed by a therapist.
+Not the dirty kind—a real full-body massage performed by a therapist.
 From my scalp to my toes, from my aching neck and shoulders to the tip of my fingers.
-It would be an hour-long massage and I wouldn’t need to worry about making it home on time for Mark’s feeding or anything, because remember—I am alone.
+It would be an hour-long massage and I wouldn’t need to worry about making it home on time for Mark’s feeding or anything because remember—I am alone.

 Completely alone and free.

-I don’t have to startle each time I hear noise that sound like a cry.
+I don’t have to startle each time I hear a noise that sounds like a cry.
 I don’t have to bump against the garbage full of dirty diapers.
 I don’t have to take a five-minute long shower because someone downstairs is hungry and needs a bottle.
 I don’t have to whisper because someone has just passed out on the couch.
-I don’t have to comfort anyone, change anyone, feed anyone, burp anyone, entertain anyone, hold anyone.
+I don’t have to comfort anyone, change anyone, feed anyone, burp anyone, entertain anyone, or hold anyone.

 I have plenty of time and I can take care of myself.

 I can linger on the hotel’s balcony, have a smoke and watch the sunset.
 I can finish the two novels I started six months ago.
 I can pluck my eyebrows, wax my legs, apply a facial mask and pop a zit—oh come on, as it you never do it!
 I can slowly drift into sleep and take some time to stretch in bed when I wake up.

 I don’t need to rush, don’t need to get shit done and don’t need to put someone else’s needs before mine.